Chapter 7 vs. Chapter 13

 Advantages of Chapter 7 Bankruptcy

 Choosing Chapter 7 has its advantages.
 However, it isn’t for everyone.
 You need to qualify by passing the means test.
 This means that your income need to be lower than Oregon’s median family income.
 Filing for bankruptcy is a big move, and it can have certain effects on your life.
 Before deciding which bankruptcy to get, you need to weigh the pros and cons carefully.
-Connect with our Oregon bankruptcy attorneys so we can offer an initial consultation.
+Connect with our Oregon bankruptcy attorneys so we can offer an initial case evaluation.

 Get a “Fresh Start” with Chapter 7 Bankruptcy